 Mobile phones Using a mobile phone while driving is illegal in Australia (excluding hands-free technology).

-Australian Bureau of Meteorology Weather information.
+Australian Bureau of Meteorology Weather information and road warnings.

 Live Traffic NSW NSW road conditions.